GC-DRI/DRI26/mapping-fundamentals.md

 Congratulations!
 You’ve downloaded the software and organized the project files!
 That process of data download/organization is a constant one when working with GIS.
 And as you collect more and more data for mapping, you’ll often re-use data in multiple projects, so it’s good that you’re forming data organization habits that will help you in the long run.

 # Getting Oriented in QGIS
+Now we're going to get ourselves oriented in QGIS.
+We'll go over the layout of the user interface, point out the main buttons and tools available, and practice navigating the map canvas.

 ## Navigating the User Interface
 Open QGIS and you'll see the user interface.
 We'll briefly go through each area of the interface before creating a new project.
 The **Browser** and **Layers** panels are docked on the left side, and at the top are **Menu Bar** and the **Toolbars**.
 At the bottom is the **Status Bar** and the **Locator Bar**.
 The rest of the space is the **map canvas**, which at initialization is populated by thumbnails of recent projects, the news feed, and project templates.